 Faulting my parents for not preparing my brothers and me to get money-smart is also hard.
 Though our consumer-driven culture was in full bloom, predatory credit card practices hadn’t begun in earnest until my generation headed to college.
 The basic American Dream — that you could have the house, the two cars, a steady job and a pension for retirement simply through hard work — was firmly in place in our society.

 Much has changed.

 As parents, we are now realizing that we must start teaching our kids money-smarts from an early age.

-We’re moving towards a more enlightened approach to money smarts: start early, focus on the basics, train kids with an allowance (by giving them real money to “practice”), discuss money in the home.
+We’re moving towards a more enlightened approach to money smarts: starting early, focusing on the basics, training kids with an allowance and discussing money in the home.
 Our parents had an excuse.
 We do not.
-In order to live money-comfortable lives, we have to teach actively.
+In order to live money-empowered lives, we have to be purposeful with our kids.

 I’m hopeful that by actively raising money-smart kids, we can make sure that they aren’t selling their sweaters to make ends meet.

 *Drever, Anita I., Elizabeth Odders-White, Charles W. Kalish, Nicole M. Else-Quest, Emily M. Hoagland, and Emory N. Nelms.
 “Foundations of Financial Well- Being: Insights into the Role of Executive Function, Financial Socialization, and Experience-Based Learning in Childhood and Youth.”
 The Journal of Consumer Affairs 49.1 (2015): 21.